Skip to content

 Utilities

-Student Apartments is not liable for damages including but not limited to, reduced rent, loss of food, restaurant expenses, damage to electronic equipment, or inconveniences resulting from the failure of any utility, telephone or Internet service.
+Sunnyside Apartments is not liable for damages including but not limited to, reduced rent, loss of food, restaurant expenses, damage to electronic equipment, or inconveniences resulting from the failure of any utility, telephone or Internet service.

 uparrow